vidaud/seta/seta-doc/docs/general/how-runs.md

 #### Taxonomy in SeTA
-In SeTA, we have define some Taxonomies that can be used, but you can also define a new Taxonomy if is necessary.
+In SeTA, we have define some Taxonomies that can be used, but it is also posible for users to define a new Taxonomy if is necessary.

-To create a new Taxonomy, you can use our API interface.
-After selecting the terms that represent the broadest category, and assigning the remaining terms to the other categories, you can start creating the new Taxonomy.

-From the API interface you will just need to set up the parameters: **code, label, long label, classifier, version, validated**  and later upload the new Taxonomy.
+To create a new Taxonomy, you need to set it up and upload it together when you upload the document.
+In the API interface, through the function *PUT /corpus* it is possible to upload it.

 It is possible to create as many Taxonomies as you need.

-The outcome is a JSON file that reveals the recursive nature of the tree.

 {++ example of SeTA Taxonomy++}